Globe valve: Plug or disc

-The closure member of the valve, plugs are connected to the stem which is slid or screwed up or down to throttle the flow.
-Plugs are typically of the balance or unbalanced type.
-Unbalanced plugs are solid and are used with smaller valves or with low pressure drops across the valve.
-The advantages are simpler design, with one possible leak path at the seat and usually lower cost.
-The disadvantages are the limited size; with a large unbalanced plug the forces needed to seat and hold the flow often becomes impractical.
-Balanced plugs have holes through the plug.
-Advantages include easier shut off as the plug does not have to overcome static forces.
-However, a second leak path is created between the plug and the cage, and cost is generally higher.
+The valve's closure mechanism involves plugs that connect to a stem, which is adjusted either by sliding or screwing it up or down to regulate flow.
+Plugs come in balanced or unbalanced types.
+Unbalanced plugs, typically solid, are suitable for smaller valves or those with low pressure drops.
+They offer advantages such as simpler design, with potential leakage only at the seat, and usually lower cost.
+However, they are limited in size, as larger unbalanced plugs may require impractical forces to seal and control flow.
+On the other hand, balanced plugs feature holes through the plug itself.
+They offer advantages such as easier shut-off due to reduced static forces required.
+However, they introduce a second potential leak path between the plug and the cage, and they tend to be more expensive.

 Stem

 The stem serves as a connector from the actuator to the inside of the valve and transmits this actuation force.
-Stems are either smooth for actuator controlled valves or threaded for manual valves.
+Stems are either smooth for actuator-controlled valves or threaded for manual valves.
 The smooth stems are surrounded by packing material to prevent leaking material from the valve.
 This packing is a wearable material and will have to be replaced during maintenance.
 With a smooth stem the ends are threaded to allow connection to the plug and the actuator.
 The stem must not only withstand a large amount of compression force during valve closure, but also have high tensile strength during valve opening.
-In addition, the stem must be very straight, or have low run out, in order to ensure good valve closure.
-This minimum run out also minimizes wear of the packing contained in the bonnet, which provides the seal against leakage.
+In addition, the stem must be very straight, or have low run-out, in order to ensure good valve closure.
+This minimum run-out also minimizes wear of the packing contained in the bonnet, which provides the seal against leakage.
 The stem may be provided with a shroud over the packing nut to prevent foreign bodies entering the packing material, which would accelerate wear.

 Cage

 The cage is a part of the valve that surrounds the plug and is located inside the body of the valve.
 Typically, the cage is one of the greatest determiners of flow within the valve.
-As the plug is moved more of the openings in the cage are exposed and flow is increased and vice versa.
+As the plug is moved, more of the openings in the cage are exposed and flow is increased and vice versa.
 The design and layout of the openings can have a large effect on flow of material (the flow characteristics of different materials at temperatures, pressures that are in a range).
 Cages are also used to guide the plug to the seat of the valve for a good shutoff, substituting the guiding from the bonnet.